PhantomCybernetics/bridge_ui_extras/README.md

 You don't need to install anything to test the included examples.
 Simply link them to your robot's configuation using GitHub's static "raw" URLs.

 The included node.js server is useful when developping your own extensions, or when you have a local Bridge UI instance installed on a custom URL.
-The uiHost in the cofig.json file must match the UI's host name, so 'https://bridge.phntm.io' will be replaced for what ever you set it it before serving the static .js files.
+The uiHost in its cofig.json must match the actual host name of the UI, so `https://bridge.phntm.io` will be replaced with whatever you set it to before the static .js files get served.

 ## Install the dev server